- Support a Student

 Individual counseling provides you with the opportunity to work one-on-one with a counselor.
 The counselor can assist you in helping to understand yourself and the world around you.
 Areas that are often addressed in counseling may include support in resolving an issue, recovering from an upsetting or traumatic experience, exploring thoughts, feelings, and behaviors, learning difficulties, and relationships with others.
 Goals for counseling may include relief of symptoms, improved social and academic functioning, and increased insight.
 Our goal is to provide an open, supportive, and confidential environment for you to address the issues that are concerning you.
 Please visit the How to Make an Appointment page or call CAPS at 541-737-2131 for more information.

-Couples counseling at CAPS can include you and your roommate, friend, or partner.
+Relationship/couples counseling at CAPS can include you and your roommate, friend, or partner.
 The aim of couples counseling is to help the parties of a relationship recognize and better deal appropriately with their immediate problems and to learn better ways of relating in general.
 Couples counseling is useful for couples who are experiencing problems such as repetitive arguments, feelings of distance or emptiness in the relationship, pervasive feelings of anger, resentment and or dissatisfaction, or lack of interest in affection or in a physical relationship with one another.
 Couples appointments are made in the same way as an Individual appointment.
 Please visit the How to Make an Appointment page or call CAPS at 541-737-2131 for more information.

 We offer private consultations about any personal issue.
-If you wonder whether you should talk with a counselor or if you are worried about a friend or another OSU student, give us a call.
+If you wonder whether you should talk with a counselor or if you are worried about a friend or another OSU student, stop by or give us a call.
 You can talk with a counselor who can help you decide what steps make the most sense given your situation.
 Please call CAPS at 541-737-2131 for information on how to schedule a consultation.